When you’re trying to improve your performance in-game, one of the first things that you should look at is your peripheral setup.

 The first thing you’ll have to determine is your budget.
 If you’re trying to save money, then you’ll find plenty of reliable optical mice available that perform better than laser models at the same cost.

-If you work on glass without a trackpad, then a laser mouse will be necessary, as an optical one won’t be able to detect the surface.
-For portable mice where a trackpad won’t always be available, a laser mouse can handily transform any surface around you.
+If you work on glass without a mousepad, then a laser mouse will be necessary, as an optical one won’t be able to detect the surface.
+For portable mice where a mousepad won’t always be available, a laser mouse can handily transform any surface around you.

 For users that need as much precision as possible, a laser can sometimes be too finicky.
 In the end, an optical mouse will usually be the best choice for most buyers, mainly due to their superior value for money over laser models.
 This also applies to a trackball mouse where users are often looking for precise movements.
 See our best trackball mouse guide to see a selection of mice using both laser and optical.